cma2015/CAFU/Test_data/README.md

   The test data for this function are in the folder "SAT".

 - (11) Characterize Nucleic-acid-based Features
-  The test data for this function are "Assembled_transcript.fasta" from the folder "others", and a well-annotated transcripts (such as "ref_trans.fasta") from the folder "Transcripts".
+  The test data for this function are "Assembled_transcript.fasta" from the folder "others", and a well-annotated transcripts (such as "ref_trans.fasta.zip") from the folder "Transcripts".

 - (12) Characterize Amino-acid-based Features
   The test data for this function are the same as the function "Characterize Nucleic-acid Feature"

 - (13) Detect Alternative Splicing Events

-  This function needs the file "AS_test.gtf" in the folder "others".
+  This function needs the file "AS_test.gtf.zip" in the folder "others".

 - (14) Analysis of Condition Specificity